100% Whole Wheat Bread (Single Loaf Recipe)

 Side view of sliced whole wheat bread on a wooden cutting board.

 Our most popular bread recipe on the site is our classic wheat bread recipe.
 Many first-time breadmakers have tried this recipe with success, and many seasoned breadmakers have loved it.
-The recipe, however, makes two loaves and many readers have asked me to create a single-loaf whole wheat bread recipe.
-So this is that promised recipe.
+The recipe, however, makes two loaves, and many readers have asked me to create a single-loaf whole wheat bread recipe.
+So this is the promised recipe.

 It is delicious and simple to make.
 Whether you're a beginning or seasoned baker, it's a classic recipe I make all the time.